 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 - Egle, William Henry.
 Pennsylvania Genealogies Scotch-Irish and German.
 Harrisburg: L.S.
 Hart, 1886.
 Print.

 - Williams, Dr Ann.
 And G.H.
 Martin .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - Bolton, Charles Knowles.
 Bolton's American Armory.
 Baltimore: Heraldic Book Company, 1964.
 Print.

 The Dealy Family Crest was acquired from the Houseofnames.com archives.
 The Dealy Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 28 July 2011 at 14:18.
+This page was last modified on 12 January 2016 at 14:53.